eMVee-NL/eMVee-NL.github.io/_posts/2023-05-03-Vulnhub-Writeup-Cheesejack.md

 render_with_liquid: false
 ---

 While working on OSCP, I came a cross a webapplication qdPM9.1 in one of the walkthrough exercises where I had to create a wordlist with cewl and launch a dictionary attack against the webapplication.
 My attack was succesful with Burp Suite Intruder, but this was not succesful with Hydra.
 It frustrated me and I started to write my own script in Python.
-Then I started searching of there was another machine with this webapplication so I could test all of them and write a walkthrough.
+Then I started searching if there was another machine with this webapplication so I could test all of them and write a walkthrough.
 The machine called Cheeseyjack is hosted on [Vulnhub](https://www.vulnhub.com/entry/cheesey-cheeseyjack,578/) and can be downloaded there.

 ## Getting started